-Criteria JORC Code explanation Commentary onlv Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The New England Granite Prospect is in the exploration lease E 53/1843.
 Yandal Resources Limited wholly owns this tenement.
 The tenement is in good standing, and no known impediments exist.
-USe .Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-Previous operators who have completed exploration across the New England Granite Prospect include Newmont, Wiluna Mines, Cyprus Gold, Great Central Mines, Australian Resources Limited, and Eagle Mining Corp.
-Work completed by these operators included RAB and air- core drilling, with limited RC drilling completed by Newmont the early 2000's.
-The RAB, air-core and RC drilling and data is of a high quality. onal Geology Deposit type, geological setting and style of mineralisation. • The New England Granite Prospect hosts Archaean Orogenic Gold mineralisation.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. include Newmont, Wiluna Mines, Cyprus Gold, Great Central Mines, Australian Resources Limited, and Eagle Mining Corp.
+Work completed by these operators included RAB and aircore drilling, with limited RC drilling completed by Newmont the early 2000's.
+The RAB, air-core and RC drilling and data is of a high quality.
+Geology Deposit type, geological setting and style of mineralisation.
+The New England Granite Prospect hosts Archaean Orogenic Gold mineralisation.
 The prospect is located within the Yandal Greenstone Belt, a greenstone terrain of the Yilgarn Craton.
 Mineralisation is hosted within an interpreted granodiorite intrusion, both internal to the intrusive body and around the intrusive contact where it is deformed.
 The archaean rocks are overlain by 6-20m of transported cover.
-For perso Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: • easting and northing of the drill hole collar • elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar • dip and azimuth of the hole • down hole length and interception depth • hole length.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: • easting and northing of the drill hole collar • elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar • dip and azimuth of the hole • down hole length and interception depth • hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 See Tables 2 &amp; 3.
 All drilling has been reported, either within this announcement or in previous announcements.
 No information is excluded.